fbpx ...

 First, by regularly contributing dollars out of your paycheck to these various workplace retirement plans, you’re effectively implementing a dollar cost averaging strategy by regularly investing in the market.
 That approach, combined with both the growth of those investments and the reinvestment of cashflow generated allows the value of your retirement plan to compound over time.
 If done over long periods of time, that compounding can really start to add up and eventually when you retire, you can withdraw from those portfolios to fund your lifestyle.

-Second, and maybe just as important for physicians, contributions made to these kinds of accounts are made with tax-deferred dollars.
-That means you effectively get a tax deduction for any dollars you put into the accounts.
+Second, and maybe just as important for physicians, contributions made to these kinds of accounts can be made with pre-tax dollars.
+That means you’re able to reduce your taxable income for any dollars you put into the accounts.
 When you’re making hundreds of thousands of dollars each year, you’re likely in some of your highest earning years and are simultaneously taxed at some of the highest rates you’ll ever be.
-Rather than pay tax on some of those earnings, you can contribute it to a retirement account, let it grow over time, then eventually withdraw portions of it to fund your lifestyle in retirement when you’re hopefully in a much lower tax bracket.
+Rather than pay tax on those earnings at that high rate, you can instead contribute it to a retirement account, let it grow over time, then eventually withdraw portions of the account to fund your lifestyle in retirement when you’re hopefully in a much lower tax bracket.
 The net effect in doing so should hopefully reduce your tax bill both in the present day and in the future as well.

 401(a) Plan: Flexibility and Employer Contributions